xrdocs/telemetry/_tutorials/2020-12-22-ios-xr-telemetry-power-consumption-docker-compose.md

 ### Conclusion

-This was another use case of telemetry, and we could imagine monitoring other KPI with Cisco IOS-XR environmental model like temperature, fan speed or voltages.
+This was another simple and practical use case of telemetry, and we could imagine monitoring other KPI with Cisco IOS-XR environmental model like temperature, fan speed or voltages.
 Docker compose is a very flexible and agile solution when it comes to bring up an application stack.
 Combining both allows to quickly gain useful information and insights from the infrastructure.